Before Martin Luther, there was Jan Hus …

 In 1903, Czech sculptor Ladislav Saloun began work on designing the Jan Hus Memorial.
 Jan Hus is seen looking up and towards the Church of Our Lady before Týn which was the primary church for the Hussites between 1419 and 1621.
 The memorial was inaugurated at Prague’s Old Town Square on 6 July 1915 to mark the 500th anniversary of Jan Hus’ martyrdom.
 As Prague was under the rule of the Habsburg (i.e., Catholic) Empire in 1915, the authorities of the day refused to acknowledge the memorial and forbade an official event.
 In quiet protest, city residents proceeded to blanket the new monument with flowers.
 The Jan Hus memorial has become a symbol of opposition against foreign rule.

-6 July 2015 marks the 600th anniversary of Jan Hus’ burning at the stake as a death sentence for heresy.
+6 July 2015 marked the 600th anniversary of Jan Hus’ death.
+What were some of the following consequences?

 I made this photo on 4 July 2008 with the Canon EOS450D, EF 18-55 IS zoom- and kit-lens, and the following settings: 1/500s, f/7.1, ISO200, and 27mm focal length (43mm full-frame equivalent).
 This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-6WM.